 How it works You can buy digital Christmas saver stamps throughout the year at Morrisons stores, but not Morrisons Daily convenience stores.
 You’ll need to be a member of Morrisons More, its loyalty scheme, to purchase the stamps.

 How much can you earn?
-Morrisons offers a maximum bonus of £6 when you save at least £197 – a 3% bonus.
+Morrisons offers a maximum bonus of £6 when you save at least £197, which is a 3% bonus.

 Apply In-store.

 How it works You can save onto this card in-store throughout the year, and you get a cash bonus.
-The money saved on the card can then be spent in both Sainsbury's and Argos, including online.
+The money saved can be spent in Sainsbury’s stores and online, and in Argos online only (not in Argos stores).

 How much can you earn?
 You’ll get £2.50 for every £50 saved, which is equivalent to a bonus of 5%.
 The maximum bonus you can receive is £25.